KenKundert/inform/README.rst

     >>> display('ice', 9)
     ice 9

-More typical is to import and instantiate the Messenger class yourself.
-This gives you the ability to specify the desired options:
+More typical is to import and instantiate the Messenger class yourself along with the desired messengers.
+This gives you the ability to specify the desired
+options:

 .. code-block:: python